tedawf/tedawf.com/src/data/privacy.md

-Last Updated: Sep 2024
+_Last Updated: Dec 2025_

-## Hey, Welcome!
+## TL;DR

-Thanks for stopping by!
-This **Privacy Policy** is just here to let you know how things work around here.
-My website is mainly about showcasing my work, and I'm all about respecting your privacy.
+This site doesn’t track you.
+If you use the chatbot, messages are stored in my database so I can see what people are asking and improve the site.

-## What Information I Collect (Hint: Not Much)
+## Hey 👋

-Honestly, this is just a static portfolio site, so I don't actively collect any personal information.
-There's no account creation, no tracking cookies, and definitely no sneaky data gathering.
+Thanks for stopping by.
+This is my personal portfolio and blog where I share my work, projects, and thoughts.
+I care about privacy, so here’s a simple, no-nonsense explanation of how things work.

-### 1. Chatbot Conversations
+## What I collect (and why)

-If you send a message through the chatbot, it might be stored for caching and training purposes.
-So please avoid sharing any confidential info in the chat.
+This site is mostly static.
+There are no accounts, no ads, and no tracking cookies watching what you do.

-### 2. Contact Info
+There are only a couple of cases where information might be stored:

-If you reach out via email or the contact form, the info you provide is entirely up to you.
-I'll only use it to reply and have a conversation with you-no funny business.
+### Chatbot messages

-## How I Use the Info
+If you use the chatbot, the messages are stored in my own database.
+I use them purely to understand what people are asking about, spot gaps in the site, and improve the chatbot and content over time.

-Here's what I might do with any information I collect:
+I’m the only one looking at this data.
+It’s not shared or sold.
+Please don’t put anything sensitive or offensive into the chat.

-- Make sure the site is running smoothly
+### Contacting me

-- Improve the website based on feedback you might share
+If you email me or use the contact form, I’ll only use your email to reply and continue the conversation.

-- Respond to your questions or feedback
+## How I use the info

-## Sharing Your Info (Spoiler: I Don't)
+Any information that’s collected is used to:

-I don't sell, trade, or rent your personal info.
-If you shared something sensitive by accident, feel free to reach out, and I'll help you remove it.
+- Keep the site running properly

-## Security (The Internet Isn't Perfect)
+- Improve the site and content

-I'll do my best to keep any info you share safe, but let's be real-no system is foolproof.
-While I'll take reasonable steps to protect your info, I can't promise 100% security.
+- Respond to messages and feedback

-## Policy Updates (No Surprises)
+That’s it.

-This policy is current as of **Sep 2024**.
-If I make any changes, I'll update it here, so you're always in the loop.
-Feel free to check back occasionally, but don't worry-I'm not making any big changes without letting you know.
+I don’t sell, trade, or rent personal data.
+If you accidentally share something you’d rather not have stored, just let me know and I’ll remove it.

-## Got Questions?
+## Questions?

-If you any questions, concerns, or just want to say hi, drop me an email at [hello@tedawf.com](mailto:hello@tedawf.com) or use the [contact form](/contact).
-I'd love to hear from you!
+If you have questions, concerns, or just want to say hi, email me at [hello@tedawf.com](mailto:hello@tedawf.com) or use the [contact form](/contact).
+Happy to chat.